Post: 5 Make.com AI Workflows for HR Productivity in 2026: Real Results

 What We Would Do Differently

 The initial build routed all applications through the AI classification step regardless of whether they passed the deterministic filter first.
-That created unnecessary AI API calls and cost.
-The correct sequence — filter first, AI only on qualified candidates — was implemented in the second iteration and cut processing cost by more than half while improving classification accuracy (because the AI model received cleaner, more relevant inputs).
+That created unnecessary AI API calls.
+The correct sequence — filter first, AI only on qualified candidates — was implemented in the second iteration and cut processing cost by more than half while improving classification accuracy, because the AI model received cleaner, more relevant inputs.

-Jeff’s Take: Every HR team I’ve assessed that deployed AI and got disappointing results made the same mistake: they pointed an AI model at a broken manual process.
+Every HR team that deployed AI and got disappointing results made the same mistake: they pointed an AI model at a broken manual process.
 The AI component in Sarah’s workflow is narrow, specific, and operating on clean structured data.
 That sequencing discipline is not glamorous — but it is the entire reason this workflow produces consistent results instead of inconsistent ones.
+If you want to know whether your current process is ready for AI, the 7 questions to ask before you automate anything is the right starting point.

 Workflow 2 — Automated Onboarding Provisioning: Eliminating David’s $27K Error Class